Everyone associates Kangaroos with Australia.

-Here at Billabong Sanctuary, we have our own ‘Boomers’ in residence.
-Grab a bagful of seed from the kiosk, and then head over toward the shady trees by the creek.
-You will soon have one of these gentle giants eating out of your hand.
+Here at Billabong Sanctuary, we have our own ‘boomers’ in residence.
+Grab a bagful of seed from the kiosk, and then head over to Macropod Corral.
+You could soon have one of these gentle giants eating out of your hand.

 WHAT DO THEY LOOK LIKE?

 Kangaroos belong to the mammal family Macropodidae (meaning ‘big feet’).
 Members of this group range from tiny hare-wallabies to typical wallabies and wallaroos and the largest of all – the grey and the red kangaroos.

 All have a characteristic pear-shaped body with a relatively small head, enormous back legs, shortened front legs, and powerful tails.
 There are five well-developed toes on the front feet; there is no opposable digit, but the front paws are very much like hands, and are used for holding food.

 The back feet have four toes, but the inner two are fused up to the claws.
 (This feature is called ‘syndactyly’.)
 The double claw at the end is used for grooming.
 The central claw on the hind foot is long and powerful and is used as a weapon in aggressive and defensive attacks.